useful information and resources

 What accessories are most useful?

 An instrument stand is a great way of encouraging more practices, but make sure they are placed where they won't get knocked and out of the reach of pets/smaller siblings.
 Amazon have a good range of stands for all instruments.
 Ask me by email if you need advice.
+A tuner/metronome is very useful for players of grade 3+ although there are also free apps which cover this.

 What exams can I take?